aydinsimsek/Audio-Recorder-and-Player/README.md

 # About
-This is an ARM Cortex-M4 based embedded systems project for capturing audio data and playing it through a speaker.
+This is an ARM Cortex-M4 based embedded systems project for capturing audio data and playing the recorded audio through a speaker.

 # Features